nosas/blog/deep_learning_python/ch3/article.md

 The validation data is used for computing the loss value and metrics, whereas the training data is used for updating the model's weights (training the model).

 We can utilize the `fit()` method's `validation_data` argument to monitor the model's performance on our validation data.
-Similar to the training data, the validation data can be passed in as a Numpy array or a Tensorflow Dataset object.
+Similar to the training data, the validation data can be passed in as a Numpy array or a TensorFlow Dataset object.

 ```python
 # Reserve 25% of training data for validation